Shirak22/AirBean_individual/README.md

 ```

 ## How to use
+  ### Postman:
+	To get started with our API using Postman, simply import the provided Postman collection file into the app.
+This will give you
+	access to all the available API endpoints, preconfigured for your convenience!

+ ### Database setup:
+	Before diving into the API, make sure to populate your database with available products.
+To do this, navigate to the following route: localhost:3000/api/beans/.

+ ### Login and authentication:
+	 When you log in, you'll receive an authorization token.
+To stay logged in and access protected routes, make sure to add the token to the "Authorization" header of your requests.

+ ### User roles:
+	Upon signup, the first user in the database will be granted an "Admin" role, allowing them to create, modify, and remove products.
+All other users will have a "User" role, which allows them to view their order history.

+ ### Promotional offers:
+	 When creating or updating a promotional offer, use a string value that represents either a fixed discount (e.g., '10') or a percentage discount (e.g., '10%')

 ### Api routes
 1. Go to `localhost:3000/api/beans` to fill database with all the available products.